 - Students admitted for fall will have until late June 1, 2023 to make a roommate selection.
 Keep in mind that as the spring goes on and more students commit to Syracuse, your pool of possible connections and roommates will grow.

 - If you opt not to select your roommate, a roommate will be assigned to you by the Housing Office.

 - You and your resident advisor will participate in setting floor standards.
 You and your roommate(s) will complete living agreements that help create a mutual understanding in sharing the same space.

 Housing Policies and Procedures

 By completing the online Housing and Meal Plan Application, you are expected to comply with the rules listed in the University’s Housing Agreement.
 The agreement is for the full academic year, although the room charge is paid by the semester.
 You are expected to live in the room from the end of August until the middle of May, except for during the academic recess between semesters.
-New students who are not required to live in housing may cancel housing arrangements until June 1, 2017 (fall 2017 applicants) and January 1, 2018 (spring 2018 applicants).
+New students who are not required to live in housing may cancel housing arrangements until January 1, 2023 (spring 2023 applicants) or June 1, 2023 (fall 2023 applicants.
 After that date, your housing commitment is financially binding.

-- Students who apply for on-campus housing by June 1 will receive their on-campus housing and roommate assignment in mid-July.
+- Students who apply for on-campus housing by June 1 will receive their on-campus housing assignment and roommate information and roommate assignment in mid-July.
 Students who apply after June 1 risk a delay in notification of up to two weeks after initial assignments are sent.

 - If you wish to select a learning community or interest housing option, make your request on the online Housing and Meal Plan Application.
 If you are not interested in a learning community, you will be assigned through the random housing assignment procedure.